ngostream/peer/README.md

 http://localhost:8000
 ```

-5. Click "LOGIN WITH GOOGLE" to instantly log in (mock authentication for demo)
+5. Click login to access the dashboard (mock auth for demo)

 ## Usage

-1. **Login**: Click the login button to access the dashboard (instant mock login)
+1. **Login**: Click the login button to get into the dashboard
+2. **Calibrate**: Sit naturally and click "Set Posture" to calibrate your baseline
-2. **Start Session**: Click "Start Session" to begin monitoring
+3. **Start Session**: Click "Start Session" to begin monitoring
-3. **Monitor**: Watch your focus score update in real-time
+4. **Monitor**: Watch your focus score update in real-time as the AI tracks your posture and detects phones

-## Demo Mode

-The application runs in demo mode with:
-- Simulated camera feed (no camera required)
-- Mock authentication (one-click login)
-- Real-time focus score simulation

-Perfect for hackathon demonstrations where you need a working demo without complex setup.
+5. **Review History**: Check session history to see when you got distracted, view sparklines to see focus patterns, and click on sessions to see individual distraction events

+## How It Works

+The system uses MediaPipe for computer vision to detect:
+- **Phones**: Always triggers distraction (blacklist)
+- **Study materials** (books, laptops): Allows you to look down without triggering (whitelist)
+- **Posture**: Detects when you're slouching or looking away by tracking nose position relative to shoulders

+Distractions are logged with screenshots saved to `static/shame/`.
+Each session tracks focus scores over time to generate sparkline visualizations.

 ## Project Structure

 ```
 peer/
-├── main.py              # FastAPI application
+├── main.py              # FastAPI app and API endpoints
-├── camera.py            # Video camera and focus detection
+├── camera.py            # Camera feed, AI inference, session tracking
 ├── templates/
 │   └── index.html      # Frontend dashboard
+├── static/
+│   └── shame/          # Distraction screenshots (gitignored)
-├── requirements.txt     # Python dependencies
+├── models/              # MediaPipe model files (gitignored) ├── requirements.txt     # Python dependencies
 └── README.md           # This file
 ```